-- The Road to Hana is one of the most unique and beautiful places in Hawai’i.
-Maybe the world.
-The journey will be highlighted with ancient lore and magical stories that your tour guides will delightfully relate.
+- The Road to Hana is one of Hawaii’s most unique and beautiful places.
+The journey will be highlighted with ancient lore and magical stories shared with you.

 - There is a reason it is called the Heavenly Hana Highway.
 The legends will remind you that it is more than just a scenic route.

-- This adventure is what helicopter tours are meant for: secluded waterfalls, impossible to reach valleys, and mountain scenery – you will be saying, “Wow!”
+- This adventure is what helicopter tours are meant for: secluded waterfalls, impossible to reach valleys, and mountain scenery.
+You can be assured that you will say, Wow!
 10 times a minute!

 The Journey Begins!

-After watching a safety film, our pilot guide invites us aboard.
+Before you board the helicopter, you will watch a safety film.
+After that, our pilot guide invites us aboard.
 He is warm and welcoming.
 We take off and fly mauka*, towards Haleakalā.

-The wide open spaces of upcountry* Maui are breathtaking.
+The wide-open spaces of upcountry* Maui are breathtaking.
 Flying over Maui on a plane is nothing like soaring in a helicopter.
-It seems like we could reach out and touch the beauty with our fingertips.
+Without a doubt, it seems like we could reach out and touch the beauty with our fingertips.

 Flying above the crater, we ask, is that a blooming silversword* we see??
 Blooming after a lifespan of 20 to 90 years!?!?

-Another important cultural site can be viewed during your helicopter journey when you fly over the area of Haleakalā National Park known as the ahupua’a* of Kīpahulu*.
-This area or ahupua’a, starts at the Haleakalā Summit and goes down to the sea.
+Also, another essential cultural site can be viewed during your helicopter journey when you fly over the area of Haleakalā National Park known as the ahupua’a* of Kīpahulu*.
+This area or ahupua’a starts at the Haleakalā Summit and goes down to the sea.
 It is spoken and chanted about in numerous Hawaiian mele* and legends.

 We are getting closer to Hana; we fly past ‘Ālau Island and have an easy landing at the Hana airport.

-We anticipate the possibility of swimming under a waterfall (maybe one that we saw on our flight over?) or walking on a black sand beach.
+Finally, the anticipation of the possibility of swimming under a waterfall (maybe one that we saw on our flight over?) or walking on a black sand beach is palatable by now.
 In Hana, it seems there is plenty of time to relax, put our toes in the water, and even take a dip in the sea.
-(These activities are weather permitting of course, as personal safety is always our priority).
+(These activities are weather permitting, of course, as personal safety is always our priority).

-Each of our Hawai’i State Certified Tour Guides from the Temptation Tours family of guides provides a fascinating and engaging tour, thanks to the deep connection and study they have of the land and its legends.
-One guide may sing to you at the beginning of the trip while another may share the tales and myths of old Hawaii in addition to telling you all the names of the many plants you see on your journey.
+What’s more, each of our Hawai’i State Certified Tour Guides from the Temptation Tours family of guides provides a fascinating and engaging tour, thanks to the deep connection and study they have of the land and its legends.
+One guide may sing to you at the beginning of the trip, while another may share the tales and myths of old Hawaii and tell you all the names of the many plants you see on your journey.

-After a glorious, comfortable ride, with unsurpassed views, stops in the Hana rain forest and epic waterfall sightings, we return to the Kahului Heliport, satiated – happy and fulfilled with the deep dive into nature, so inspiring with such beauty that it is hard to describe.
+Finally, after a glorious, comfortable ride, with unsurpassed views, stops in the Hana rain forest, and epic waterfall sightings, we return to the Kahului Heliport, satiated – happy and fulfilled with the deep dive into nature, so inspiring with such beauty that it is hard to describe.

 GLOSSARY* of Hawaiian Words